faraz9993/All_EIC_DevOps_Training/Day_1_Task.md

 ![alt text](/images/image-3.png)

 -----
-- I have also added a group named devteam using the command groupadd.
+- I have also added a group named "devteam" using the command groupadd.

 ```
 sudo groupadd devteam